 After Uber, Bolt is the next most popular ride-hailing app in Croatia.
 It’s easy to use and convenient, and functions almost exactly the same way Uber does.
-The prices can sometimes be lower than Uber, so it’s worth checking both when ordering a cab.
+The prices can sometimes be lower than Uber, so it’s worth checking both when ordering a ride.

-What About Uber Eats Croatia?
+Does Uber Eats Exist in Croatia?

-What About Uber Boat Croatia?
+Is There Uber Boat in Croatia?

-Uber launched Uber Boat in Croatia in 2017, offering two services: transfer and trip.
+Uber launched Uber Boat Croatia in 2017, offering two services: transfer and trip.
 Since then, the service has not been active (except for a brief resurrection in 2019).

 Are there Uber in Croatia?

 Yes, Uber is available in most major cities in Croatia.

 Is Uber in Croatia safe?

 Yes, Uber in Croatia is generally considered safe, following the same safety protocols as in other countries.
 As a best practice, always ensure the car you get into matches the license plate in the app.